EmanAlmuqati/SedrahCrop_Predction/README.md

 # Crop Yield Prediction App

 ## Overview
 This Flask application predicts crop yields based on various inputs such as country, item type, amount of pesticides used, average temperature, and rainfall.
-It utilizes machine learning models (XGBoost and Random Forest) to make predictions and displays the results graphically.
+It utilizes machine learning models (XGBoost and Random Forest) to make predictions and displays the results .

 ## Features
 - User can input data about crop conditions.
 - Data is stored temporarily in a session.
 - Users can choose between XGBoost and Random Forest models for predictions.
-- The application provides visual feedback in the form of a bar graph representing the predicted yields.
 - Data entries can be reset at any time.

 ## Prerequisites